 All referrals to the program will be screened and authorized by the County using mutually agreed upon established protocols.
-Referrals into either Wraparound or Less Intensive Treatment (Lite) will be evaluated using the Child and Adolescent Needs and Strengths (CANS) and Child and Adolescent Level of Care Utilization System (CALOCUS) assessment tools in collaboration between Contractor and County Access Team members.
-Specific needs and risk thresholds agreed upon by Contractor and the Access Team must be met on the CANS in the domains of Living Situation, Risk Behaviors, Life Functioning, and Mental/Behavioral/Emotional Needs in order to refer into the Wrap and Lite Programs.
+Referrals will be evaluated using the Child and Adolescent Needs and Strengths (CANS) assessment tool in collaboration between Contractor and County Access Team members.
+Specific needs and risk thresholds agreed upon by Contractor and the Access Team must be met on the CANS in the domains of Living Situation, Risk Behaviors, Life Functioning, and Mental/Behavioral/Emotional Needs in order to refer into Contractor program.
 Priority admission protocols will be established for children and youth at imminent risk of loss of current placement or hospitalization so they can receive expedited access to avoid placement disruption or more intensive levels of care.